awslabs/aws-saas-boost/docs/user-guide.md

 To complete this form, provide the following settings:
 - Tenant Name - The friendly name of the tenant (often the name of the business)
 - Compute Size - The compute size you specified when you configured the application.
 The size that was provided at the application level represents the default size for all tenants.
 AWS SaaS Boost allows you to override this value on a tenant-by-tenant basis, optimizing the performance and scale for individual tenants.
 To alter the value for the tenant being deployed, select the **Override Application Defaults** box.
 This allows you to override compute size (as well and min/max instance counts).
 - Minimum/Maximum Instance Count - When you select **Override Application Defaults**, you can enter new minimum or maximum instance counts for the tenant being provisioned.
 The values you enter here should correlate to the tiers of your application.
 Use this tiering strategy to identify a set of minimum and maximum values that align with this tiering model.
 The goal here is to avoid having custom sizing for each tenant.
 Introducing too many sizing variations can undermine the operational agility you're targeting for your SaaS environment.
 - Billing Plan - As your tenants are onboarded, associate them with a specific billing plan.
-AWS SaaS Boost has a preconfigured range of billing plans.
+AWS SaaS Boost has a pre-configured range of billing plans.
 Ultimately, you'll want to better align these billing plan with the options that best align with your business model.
 This is achieved by configuring your products in Stripe and mapping them to the plans that are managed within AWS SaaS Boost.

 ### Monitoring the Onboarding Process
 After you've submitted a tenant for provisioning, the system allows you to monitor the status of the onboarding progress.
 If you select the **Onboarding** option from the navigation, the onboarding page provides a list of tenants that are being onboarded.
 This is true if the tenant is provisioned through the API or the AWS SaaS Boost administration application.